handsontable/handsontable/docs/content/guides/internationalization/layout-direction.md

 :::

-## Setting the horizontal text alignment
+## Set the horizontal text alignment

 You can apply different horizontal [text alignment](@/guides/cell-features/text-alignment.md) settings, overwriting the horizontal text alignment resulting from your grid's layout direction.